Sample Chapters from

 “What about what I want?”
 Llew asked.

 “As far as Quaver is concerned, what you want don’t hold water.
 You’re Aenuk.
 You’re less than the mite ridin’ the ant that shovels shit.”
-Aris silenced Jonas’ objection with a raised hand.
+Jonas opened his mouth to object, but Aris silenced him with a raised hand.
 “But, for what it’s worth, I’ll listen.
 What is it that you want?”

 “I want my life.”